FoxxMD/laravel-elasticbeanstalk-queue-worker/README.md

 ```
 queue[QueueName]     = [queueName]   # Required.
 The name of the queue that should be run.
 [QueueName]NumProcs  = [value]       # Optional.
 The number of instances supervisor should run for this queue.
 Defaults to 1
 [QueueName]Tries     = [value]       # Optional.
-The number of times supervisor should attempt to run in the event an unexpected exit code occurs.
+The number of times the worker should attempt to run in the event an unexpected exit code occurs.
 Defaults to 5
 [QueueName]Sleep     = [value]       # Optional.
-The number of seconds supervisor should sleep if no new jobs are in the queue.
+The number of seconds the worker should sleep if no new jobs are in the queue.
 Defaults to 5
 [QueueName]StartSecs = [value]       # Optional.
 How long a job should run for to be considered successful.
 Defaults to 1
 ```